AIgen-Solutions-s-r-l/resonance/docs/job_matcher/technical_documentation.md

    - Handles saving results to various storage systems
    - Supports JSON file and MongoDB persistence
    - Provides error handling and logging

+8. **AppliedJobsService (applied_jobs_service.py)**
+   - Retrieves lists of job IDs a user has already applied for
+   - Interacts with the MongoDB `already_applied_jobs` collection
+   - Provides filtering data for job matching

+9. **CooledJobsService (cooled_jobs_service.py)**
+   - Retrieves lists of job IDs that are in the cooling period
+   - Interacts with the MongoDB `cooled_jobs` collection
+   - Provides filtering data for job matching

 ## Algorithmic Approach